Borg93/GangGang/README.md

 # GangGang
 ## [강강술래 / Ganggangsullae](https://en.wikipedia.org/wiki/Ganggangsullae)
 ![GangGang](http://i.imgur.com/h6BLLLE.jpg)

-GangGang is a library to use a remote server to execute code, mainly for GhPython in Grasshopper3D.
+GangGang is a simple single-file module to use a remote server to execute code, mainly for GhPython/IronPython in Grasshopper3D.
+This allows us to work around the lack of easy module installation in IronPython -- allowing, for example, Numpy, Scipy, Keras, etc. to be used.

+While libraries like [Pyro4](https://github.com/irmen/Pyro4/) work great, installation on the Grasshopper/IronPython end is difficult.
+GangGang allows us to get around this process by allowing the module to be imported, or even concatenated directly onto GhPython code.

+See example_python.py for example usage.